 Asbestos is a dangerous material used in various trades for several years throughout the 19th and 20th century.
 Despite the restrictions and banning of its use in the late 20th century, many buildings today still contain it.

 What Is It?

-You can find asbestos in industrial and residential properties – usually, those built or refurbished before 2000 and traditionally used as fire, sound, and acid-resistant material.
-You’ll typically find it in ceiling tiles, roofing, floor tiles, pipe cement, and insulation for boilers, pipes, and sheeting.
+You can find asbestos in industrial and residential properties, usually built or refurbished before 2000 and traditionally used as fire, sound, and acid-resistant material.
+For example, you’ll typically find it in ceiling tiles, roofing, floor tiles, pipe cement, and insulation for boilers, pipes, and sheeting.

 The History Of Asbestos

 The UK banned the import and use of blue (crocidolite) and brown (amosite) asbestos in 1985.
-By 1992, the UK had also banned the used of white (chrysotile) asbestos.
+By 1992, the UK had also prohibited the use of white (chrysotile) asbestos.
 However, the substance is still present in several buildings, so the risk of contracting an asbestos-related illness remains.

 What Illnesses Can It Cause?

 Mesothelioma – A type of cancer that commonly develops in the layers of tissue covered each lung but can develop in many internal organs.

 Asbestos-related lung cancer – A type of cancer caused by fibres lodged in the lung tissue.
 The fibres cause irritation and scarring that can develop into tumours over time.

 Asbestosis – A long-term lung condition caused by prolonged exposure, can be managed with careful medical treatment.

 Pleural Thickening – A lung disease where scarring thickens the lining of the lungs.

 Who Is Most At Risk?

 A recent report concluded that approximately 1.3 million tradespeople are at risk of experiencing the dangerous side-effects created by asbestos.
 On average, 20 tradespeople die each week as a result of exposure to the mineral.
 Occupational Safety and Health uncovered that one in four construction workers claimed to have been exposed to asbestos.
 A staggering two-thirds of those were unaware of the cancer-causing risk of the material.